-Micron’s excellence in manufacturing for the medical, automotive, defense, and other industries can be exemplified through the following case studies, articles, and white papers.
-Each case study presents a real-life case that presented to Micron by a customer – from developing custom-made implants to “less lethal” projectiles.
-See how Micron solved each of these customer’s challenges to get an idea of what Micron could do for you.
+Micron’s excellence in manufacturing for the medical, drug delivery, cosmetics, defense, and other industries can be exemplified through the following case studies, articles, and white papers.
+Each case study presents a real-life case that presented to Micron by a customer.

 Personalized Human Implant Component

 Micron Solutions was approached by a start-up orthopedic implant company with a novel idea for patient- specific implants – an interesting and disruptive new business model.
 Their goal was to manufacture patient-specific, personalized large joint implants, each one uniquely different from the next.
 The implants would be designed to the exact geometry of a patient’s unique bone anatomy.
 The challenge to Micron was to manufacture the parts quickly, repeatedly, and reliably, yet tailored to each patient’s unique geometry.